kepsail/SHGP/README.md

 # SHGP
 This repository contains the source code of our NeurIPS 2022 paper: "Self-supervised Heterogeneous Graph Pre-training based on Structural Clustering".

+See the paper at OpenReview: <https://openreview.net/forum?id=fBU4qsM6Fkf>.

 ## Environment Settings
 > python==3.8.8